hevmarriott/DNAscanv2/README.md

 * Samblaster >= 0.1.24
 * Sambamba >= 0.6.6
 * Manta 1.6.0 (optional, needed only if interested in structural variants)
+* MELT v2.2.2 (optional, needed only if interested in mobile insertion elements)
 * ExpansionHunter = 3.2.2 (optional, needed only if interested in known motif expansions)
+* ExpansionHunter Denovo = 0.9.0 (optional, needed only if interested in non-reference/novel motif discovery)
 * Bcftools >= 1.9 (optional, needed only if interested in performing custom variant filtering and calls report)
 * Annovar "Version >= $Date: 2016-02-01 00:11:18 -0800 (Mon, 1 Feb 2016)" (optional, needed only if interested in performing variant annotation)
+* AnnotSV = 3.0.8 (optional, needed only if interested in performing variant annotation)

 Normal mode pipeline (better performance on indels and SVs):
 * BWA 0.7.17
-* Whamg 1.8.0 (optional, needed only if interested in structural variants)
+* Delly v0.8.7 (optional, needed only if interested in structural variants)

 Intensive mode pipeline (top performance on indels):
-* Genome Analysis Toolkit 4.1.9.0
-* Whamg 1.8.0 (optional, needed only if interested in structural variants)
+* Delly v0.8.7 (optional, needed only if interested in structural variants)

 Tools needed for generating graphical reports
 * RTG Tools >= 3.6.2
 * Multiqc >= 1.2
 * Fastqc >=0.11.9
+* knotAnnotSV = 1.0.0 (optional, needed only if interested in structural elements

 Tools needed for a container based deployment
 * Docker >= 1.7.1